itiden/statamic-backup/README.md

 Backup is an extensible and powerful backup tool for statamic sites, it enables you to create, manage and schedule backups of your site with ease in the control panel.

+Why use our backup addon?

+- Chunked uploads - upload huge backups from other servers without the need to change your `php.ini`.
+- Choose exactly what you want to backup by changing the backup [pipeline](docs/pipeline.md).
+- Easy to extend due to the pipeline design, [just create a new pipes](docs/pipeline.md#creating-a-new-backup-pipe)!

 ## Installation

 To install this addon, require it using composer.